Identify your major fields of study and career pathways.

 - Complete all course requirements.

-- Stay in contact with your college counselor to stay informed about changes coming forth from universities.
+- Stay in contact with your college counselor to be informed about possible changes in transfer requirements.

-- Enhance your transfer potential with internships, leadership experience, volunteer service, etc.
+- Enhance your transfer potential with extracurricular activities such as internships, ASO/Clubs, volunteer service, etc.

 Identify a timeline for: